LuleSc/Bioloop/README.md

 This project evaluates the carbon storage potential of the Swiss building stock through the use of bio-based materials in the construction and renovation of buildings in Switzerland.

-See project definition in https://www.buildinglowcarbon.com/projects/bioloop
+See project definition in https://www.buildinglowcarbon.com/projects/bioloop Project funded by HES-SO University of Applied Sciences and Arts Western Switzerland

+Collaboration:
+Energy Institute, HEIA University of Applied Sciences of Engineering and Architecture, HES-SO University of Applied Sciences and Arts Western Switzerland, Fribourg, Switzerland inPACT Institute, HEPIA University of Applied Sciences of Landscape, Engineering and Architecture, HES-SO University of Applied Sciences and Arts Western Switzerland, Geneva, Switzerland

 ## Usage